Mythbusting

 Is Hunter offshore wind a threat to birds?

-FACT: Offshore wind turbines present only a low collision risk to birds, and there is significant evidence that this small risk can be effectively mitigated.
+FACT: Offshore wind turbines present only a negligible collision risk to birds, and there is significant evidence that this small risk can be effectively mitigated.

 Scientists widely agree that climate change poses the single greatest threat to birds, and establishing wind energy is key in slowing climate change and protecting birds.